growthbook/devtools/README.md

 - HTML files go into `public/` and are **copied** by the build into `dist/`
 - TS/TSX files go into `src/` and are **compiled** by the build and put into `dist/`
 - Other assets such as icons, images, and the `manifest.json` are kept in `public/` and also copied into `dist/` on build

+### Storybook

+You can run the following command to run the Storybook:

+    yarn storybook

+This will allow you to build your component in isolation faster.
+None of the Chrome extension API's will be available in Storybook so you'll need to architect your components in a way to not depend on these API's.